-All packing of loans is carried out by History of Science Museum Conservation staff to museum specifications and the Museum is generally able to provide museum standard transport cases.
+All packing of loans is carried out by Museum of the History of Science Conservation staff to museum specifications and the Museum is generally able to provide museum standard transport cases.
 In some instances, for example with heavy or outsize items, specialist packing by art handlers and the commission or hire of new cases, may be necessary.
-The art handlers must be approved in advance by the History of Science Museum, who will supervise all packing.
+The art handlers must be approved in advance by the Museum of the History of Science, who will supervise all packing.
 The costs of new crates and packing will be met by the borrower.